fluent/fluent-bit-docs/pipeline/outputs/websocket.md

     Format json
 ```

 Websocket plugin is working with tcp keepalive mode, please refer to [networking](https://docs.fluentbit.io/manual/v/master/administration/networking#configuration-options) section for details.
 Since websocket is a stateful plugin, it will decide when to send out handshake to server side, for example when plugin just begins to work or after connection with server has been dropped.
 In general, the interval to init a new websocket handshake would be less than the keepalive interval.
-With that stratgy, it could detect and resume websocket connetions.
+With that strategy, it could detect and resume websocket connections.

 ## Testing